shashank1696/RETAIL-BANK-CAMPAIGN-RESPONSE-PREDICTION-YES-BANK-DATATHON-/README.md

 18) outcome: Binary outcome of the current campaign.

 ## Conclusions:
-1) Using Logistic Regression Algorithm = 97.93% accuracy(Prediction Problem).
+1) Using Logistic Regression Algorithm an accuracy of 97.93% is obtained for the Prediction Problem.
-2) K-Means Algorithm = 44.45% accuracy(Classification problem).
+2)Using K-Means Algorithm an accuracy of 44.45% is obtained for the Classification problem.